subeom7/text-classification-and-evaluation/README.md

 ## Available Scripts

-In the project (text-classification) directory, you can run:
+In the project (Text-Classification-and-Evaluation) directory, you can run:

 ### `npm install` or `npm i`